cervinka/middleman_fancy_gallery/README.md

 ## License

-Please be aware that you need to purchase a [license](http://fancyapps.com/fancybox/#license) if you want to use fancybox2 for commercial purposes.
+This gem is free, but please be aware that you need to purchase a [license](http://fancyapps.com/fancybox/#license) if you want to use fancybox2 for commercial purposes.

 ## Contributing